Where to Eat in Madrid: The Ultimate Guide

 Garlic shrimp in a small clay dish.

 There’s no better way to experience Spanish food culture than by spending time in a traditional market.
 It’s a unique and fun experience that provides a look at local life, and above all, a can’t-miss experience for Madrid-bound foodies.
-Most local cooks and chefs have a market they swear by for seafood, quality meats and cheeses and fresh produce, creating a huge demand for the best of the best.
+Most local cooks and chefs have a market they swear by, for seafood, quality meats, cheeses, and fresh produce, creating a huge demand for the best of the best.

-Instead, head out into Madrid’s residential neighborhoods if you’re looking to shop among the locals.
-Spots like Mercado de la Cebada in La Latina and Mercado Antón Martín in Huertas are full of top-quality products and even some great onsite dining establishments where you can grab a drink or a bite to eat after grocery shopping.
-In fact, we love Antón Martín so much that we even visit a few stalls on our Ultimate Spanish Cuisine Tour!
+Instead, we suggest that you head out into Madrid’s residential neighborhoods if you’re looking to shop among the locals.
+Spots like the Mercado de la Cebada in La Latina and the Mercado de Antón Martín in Huertas are full of top-quality products, and even some great onsite dining establishments where you can grab a drink, or a bite to eat, after grocery shopping.
+In fact, we love Antón Martín so much that we even visit a few stalls on our Ultimate Spanish Cuisine Tour.

 Visiting the market gives you the chance to meet locals who are proudly carrying on a family tradition of selling fresh products.

-Spanish food is typically very simple, often based on peasant food and designed to warm the soul.
-This way of still eating is still near and dear to madrileños.
-That means that the freshness and quality of ingredients make all the difference between the best options for where to eat in Madrid and the mediocre ones.
+Spanish food is typically very simple, often based on peasant food, designed to warm the soul.
+This way of eating is still near and dear to many madrileños.
+This means that the freshness and quality of ingredients make all the difference between the best options for where to eat in Madrid, and the mediocre ones.
+You’ll learn to recognize it too.

 Need a few recommendations to get you started?
 La Casa del Abuelo, the birthplace of Spain’s legendary garlic shrimp (gambas al ajillo), is a surefire winner.
-Another local favorite is Casa Toni, one of central Madrid’s few remaining rustic tapas bars.
+Another local favorite is Casa Toni (C. de la Cruz, 14), one of central Madrid’s few remaining rustic tapas bars.
 Both are firm favorites among guests on our Tapas, Taverns, & History Tour.

 And the great thing about Madrid is the fact that it’s easy to discover the best regional bites from all across Spain.
 Taberna Sanlúcar brings the flavors of Andalusia to the big city.
 For Basque pintxos and cider, Sagaretxe is a can’t-miss spot.